Teach The Right Words In The Right Ways

 You've heard of dog training schools that promise to take your dog to their establishment and train him for you, then send him home to you?

 An educated dog is a thinking dog.
-He looks at you and reads your facial expressions and body language.
-He listens carefully.
-He pieces together individual words into complex actions.
+He watches you.
+He pays close attention to you.
+He "reads" your facial expressions and body language.
+He listens carefully and pieces together individual words into complex actions.